sogaiu/janet-glossary/README.md

 * prototype table - XXX

+* raise - used in the phrase "raise an error".
+XXX: when a fiber "sends" a signal and the signal is an error, "send" == "raise"?

 * scope - a specific scope is where certain bindings are valid

-* signal - a value "raised" by a fiber during its execution.  an ancestor fiber that has an appropriate "mask" can trap / block / capture (and examine) such values and take some kind of action.
+* signal - a value "raised" ("sent"?) by a fiber during its execution. an ancestor fiber that has an appropriate "mask" can trap / block / capture (and examine) such values and take some kind of action.

   note that this kind of signal is different from a POSIXy system's